The Benin voodoo ceremony includes killing a goat and a procession

 Sometimes public transportation translates into walking… in the hot African sun.
 Who knew about the striking taxi drivers?
 Trustworthy Apollo comes through again, finding a driver who brings us to the stilted village in Ganvie.

-We jump into a dug-out canoe, and push across shallow Lake Nokove’ to the stilted-house village.
+We jumped into a dug-out canoe and pushed across shallow Lake Nokove’ to the stilted-house village.
 About 30,000 folks live atop the lake, fishing for tilapia and tourists.
 The fresh, moist air soothes our souls.

 This evening we lay in bed, under a mosquito net, while our wooden loft creaks with the wind.
 The occasional cry of a baby, some tribal language murmurs, and mellow drum beats in the distance flow with the cool breeze through the open shutters, serenading us into a sound slumber.